*Long post ahoy!*

 She goes insane.
 Not just your regular old "wow I have a mental illness" insane, but "I am going to literally murder everyone" insane.
 She loses all sense of morality, all sense of boundaries, all sense of self, and wreaks terrible havoc across the world until someone finally stops her, usually by killing her.
 (Because she's a superhero, she will probably come back, but even once she's her normal self again, everyone will be wary of her and will constantly bring up that one time she went crazy, if not outright reject her.)

 A few months ago, I switched antidepressants.
 Almost immediately, my mind began to clear.
-It would appear that my severe brain fog was, in part, a side effect of my previous medication.
+It would appear that my profound brain fog was partly a side effect of my previous medication.
 So now, thankfully, I'm awake again.
 I can keep up with what's happening around me.
 I can write without feeling as though I have to swim through Jello to find each word.
 It's the most progress I've seen in years.

 Unfortunately, the medication change has had almost no effect on my physical state.
 I'm still in severe pain, all over, with no relief.
 I suffer from muscle weakness and loss of balance, and I have truncal titubation tremors whenever I exert myself much more than I am now (and right now, I'm almost on bed rest).
 I need naps, like, a lot.